frabjous/jhap-templates/documentation/markdown_primer.md

 * A third thing
 :::

-Lists can be nested in one another by using extra indentation.
+Lists can be nested inside one another by using extra indentation.

 ```markdown
 * Item